 Unarmed Damage: Wayfarers don't carry weapons (except maybe a walking staff).
-However, they are very capable of bringing down any attackers with their unarmed prowess and their unarmed damage increases as they go up in level.
-Their blows cause light (L) damage up to 3rd level, then their blows do medium (M) damage up to 7th level and then at 8th level they can choose to do M or H damage, as suits the situation.
+However, they are quite capable of bringing down any attackers with their unarmed prowess and their unarmed damage increases as they go up in level.

 Wayfarer Stunt (STR or DEX): If you want your character to attempt a special manoeuvre in combat that isn't a direct attack, like disarming an opponent with a kick, knocking an opponent off her feet with a leg sweep or catching arrows out of the air, you need to make an attribute roll using your HD.
 If directly opposing someone, the foe gets to roll their HD and the wayfarer's target number becomes the best roll made by the wayfarer's opponent.